 It’s the childhood card game we all know and love with an adult twist.
 Dole out 5 cards to each player and just like a regular game of “Go Fish,” you’ll start by asking each player if they have your card of choice.
 If you say “yes,” you get to keep your drink.
 If you’re a “go fish,” you must take a sip.

 9. Quick Questions

-This is a rapid fire question-and-answer game.
+This is a rapid-fire question-and-answer game.
 Guests sit in a circle with a member of the group beginning the game by asking a yes or no question to another player who must then answer without hesitation.
-If you hesitate answering the question, you must take a sip.
+If you hesitate to answer the question, you must take a sip.
 If a question is repeated, the person asking the question must take a drink.

 This is a straightforward game with only one rule: you must add the name Bob to anyone’s name whenever you address them throughout the evening.
 For example, instead of saying ‘Ben, can you pass me the chips?’ you would have to say ‘Bob Ben, can you pass me the chips?’
 Whenever you slip up, you must take a sip of your drink.

 A big part of drinking games is rooted in attempting to do things intoxicated that would be easier if you were sober.
 Buzz is the perfect example of that so if math isn’t your strong suit, prepare to have a super buzzed night.
 Players are not allowed to say a number with the number seven in it, multiples of seven, or double digits.
 Instead of saying the forbidden number, you must say the word “buzz”.
 If someone in the group messes up, everyone in the circle has to drink.
 This is a game of focus and confusion, which can end up being a lot of fun.